nobelsu/agentic-predictions/README.md

 ## Overview

 This project explores **agentic reasoning** for prediction tasks.
-Multiple agents collaborate through MCP to gather context, reason over structured inputs, and produce predictions (e.g. startup success likelihood).
-The system is designed to be modular, extensible, and easy to experiment with.
+It utilizes a feedback loop between an "improver agent" and a "prediction agent" in order to optimize the context and tools of the latter.
+This means that this workflow is generalizable to any "worker agent" with feedback mechanisms.

 ## Features